limbernie/limbernie.github.io/_posts/2018-07-31-google-ctf-beginners-quest-part-2.md

 ![buf](/assets/images/posts/google-ctf-beginners-quest-part-2/9fd3f1a1.png)

-After we supply the pattern as input to `gets`, let the program `continue`.
-We'll encounter a segmentation fault.
+After we supply the pattern as input to `gets`, let the program `continue` in `gdb`.
+We'll soon encounter a segmentation fault.

 ![segfault](/assets/images/posts/google-ctf-beginners-quest-part-2/1b5a729a.png)